microsoft/cobalt/infra/modules/providers/azure/app-service/README.md

 More information for Azure App Services can be found [here](https://azure.microsoft.com/en-us/services/app-service/)

 Cobalt gives ability to specify following settings for App Service based on the requirements:
 - name : The name of the App Services to be created.
+This is a map of app service name and the linux_fx_version/container image to be loaded for that app service.
+DOCKER|<user/image:tag>
 - service_plan_resource_group_name : The Name of the Resource Group where the Service Plan exists.
 - app_service_plan_id : The ID of the App Service Plan within which the App Service exists is populated automatically based on service plan.
 - tags : A mapping of tags to assign to the resource.